Narrow Street: Residents

-Famous residents include or have included the inventor Richard Trevithick, the poet Ernest Dowson, actors Sir Ian McKellen, Steven Berkoff and Cleo Rocos, the politician Lord Owen, and the authors Matthew Parris and Andrew Sinclair.
-The writer, photographer and television presenter Daniel Farson lived at number 92 for several years.
-It was also the home of the film director Sir David Lean.
+Famous residents include or have included the inventor Richard Trevithick, the poet Ernest Dowson, actors Ian McKellen, Steven Berkoff and Cleo Rocos, the politician David Owen, and the authors Matthew Parris and Andrew Sinclair.
+Francis Bacon lived and painted at number 80 (below); and the writer, photographer and television presenter Daniel Farson lived at number 92 for several years.
+In the mid 1980's film director David Lean created a residence (Sun Wharf) from several derelict warehouses, living there until his death in 1991.